 Becoming a presenter for the first time can be daunting.
 Where can I find the best artists for my community?
 How do I apply my marketing and management skills to a new position?
 How do I negotiate contracts to be fair to my organization and the artist?
 Who can I call for advice?

 Launchpad is designed to provide a year-long support system to professionals who are new to the performing arts presenting field in our nine-state region.
-This new program of South Arts offers professional development, mentorship, and a travel subsidy for participation at the 2016 Performing Arts Exchange in Orlando, FL.
-In addition, there is an opportunity to receive funding to join your statewide presenters’ network and to support artist fees for presenting one of our 2016 showcase artists.
-Up to seven presenters will be selected in this inaugural cohort.
+This new program of South Arts offers professional development, mentorship, and a travel subsidy for participation at the 2017 Performing Arts Exchange in Atlanta, GA.
+In addition, there is an opportunity to receive funding to join your statewide presenters’ network and to support artist fees for presenting one of our 2017 juried showcase artists.
+Up to ten presenters will be selected in the second cohort.

 The goals of this program are: